-- 1. Remove the chassis cover. - 2.
-Press the tabs on the sides of the fan to unlock and remove the fan and its housing.
+- 1. Remove the chassis cover if you have not already done so. - 2.
+Press the tabs on the sides of the fan to unlock and pull the failed fan straight up and out of its housing.
 The fan's power connections will automatically detach. - 3.
 System power does not need to be shut down since the fans are hot-pluggable.